My Ultimate List of Fungal Acne Safe Skincare Products

 Best Night-Time Moisturizer: Dr.G Red Blemish Clear Soothing Cream

-If you’re not too oily, you could probably use this in the day time as well, but I like to slather on a thick layer of this gorgeous, gel-like cream to end my night time routine.
+If you’re not too oily, you could probably use this in the day time as well, but I like to slather on a thick layer of the nourishing Dr.G Red Blemish Clear Soothing Cream to end my night time routine.
 Formulated with 5(!) different types of centella asiatica, this hydrating and soothing cream is perfect for acne-prone skin.
 It was an absolute life saver for me when I damaged my skin barrier and could barely use any skincare at all.

 Honorable Mentions: